This story was originally published and last updated .

 Just open Google Photos, open the side menu (at the top-left) and select 'Free up space.'
 Super easy!

 There are a million cleaner-style apps for Android, but the best one for cleaning leftover files from apps and games is probably Files by Google.
 It can detect duplicate files, highlight the apps that are taking up the most space, remove downloads in one tap, and even recommend apps to uninstall based on how long you haven't used them.
 It's honestly one of the best storage cleanup apps on the Play Store, and because it's from Google, you know it's trustworthy and won't do anything weird to your phone.

-Pop in an SD card
+Pop in an SD card (also duh)

 Many Android phones (the main exception being Google's Pixel line) have a microSD card slot, which can be used to store photos, videos, apps, and other data.
 If your phone is running a recent version of Android, you can use a feature called Adoptable Storage to turn the SD card into an extension of the phone's internal storage, so you don't have to manually move apps and data to the SD card (Android handles it for you).
 However, this feature is disabled on some devices — it wasn't present on Samsung Galaxy phones until Android 9 Pie.